-► LOUD (computing) system has been widely used as one technology that supports ICTs.
-Cloud computing is a system where multiple users (clients) use servers with high capability, so it is possible to reduce operating costs.
+LOUD (computing) system has been widely used as one of ICTs.
+The cloud computing is a system where multiple users (clients) use servers with high capability, so it is possible to reduce operating costs.
 In conventional cloud computing, data management and calculation processing are collectively performed on servers of the cloud.
-In IoT (Internet of Things), however, the number of terminals (things) connected to the cloud increases compared with the traditional system.
-As a result, it is known that the processing capability for each task may be degraded[1], [2].
-In order to improve this, the edge (or fog) computing system has been proposed[3], [4].
-In the conventional cloud system, users (clients) send all data to the cloud and the cloud returns the computation result to users (clients).
-In the edge system, multiple servers called edges is connected directly or to close the distance between the cloud and the terminal (or thing).
-Each server in the edge system does not necessary have a high capacity.
-But it seems that high processing capability can be realized by efficiently combining multiple servers in the edge system.
-From the side of terminals, normal tasks can be handled at edges, and the conventional
+In IoT (Internet of Things), however, the number of clients connected to the cloud is very large compared with the traditional system.
+As a result, it is known that the processing capability may be degraded[1], [2], [3], [4].
+In order to improve this, the edge (or fog) computing system has been proposed.
+In the conventional cloud system, a terminal (or thing) sends all data to the cloud and the cloud returns the computation result to the terminal (or thing) directly connected to it.
+In the edge system, a plural of servers called edges are connected directly or to close distance between the cloud and the terminal (or thing).
+That is, although terminals of edge system do not use servers with high processing capability directly, it seems that high processing capability can be realized by efficiently combining a plural servers in the edge system.
+From the side of terminals, normal tasks can be handled at edges, and the cloud processing is used for tasks that require large computing power.
+Then, what kind of paradigm for machine learning with the edge computing is needed?
+The purpose of learning is to find out the relationship (information) lurking in from the collected data.
+In order to realize this, a system with several parameters is assumed and estimated by repeatedly updating the parameters with learning data[7].
+Further, users of cloud or edge computing cannot escape the concern about the risk of information leakage.
+How can we build cloud or edge computing system to avoid such risks and to perform fast learning?
+One way to achieve this goal is to use data encryption.
+Data encryption is an effective way to protect data from risk, but data must be repeatedly encrypted and decrypted each time data processing is done.
+Therefore, a safe system using distributed processing has attracted attention, and a lot of studies with cloud have been proposed[8], [9].
+SMC is one of the typical model of them[5], [6].
+However, there are little studies about SMC model with IoT.
+In order to perform it, we showed the effectiveness of batch processing for BP of neural network in the previous paper[12].
+In this paper, we will propose NG algorithms to realize fast and secure processing on edge computing for clustering and classification problems, and show the effectiveness of the proposed methods in numerical simulations.

-Hirofumi Miyajima is Faculty of Informatics, Okayama University of Science, Japan e-mail: miya@mis.ous.ac.jp
+Hirofumi Miyajima is Faculty of Informatics, Okayama University of Science, Japan e-mail: miya@mis.ous.ac.jp Hiromi Miyajima is with Former Kagoshima University.